Warsaalk/Polytate/README.md

 	Polytate.init(); //This is OPTIONAL, if not present the first creation will handle the initialization Polytate.createInstance( options );
 ```

+## Behaviour

+The polygon rotates in the order the items are positioned in the HTML.
+So when you push the second item i'll to the second pane, from right to left.
+When you go from the first to the last pane it won't do the whole rotation back to the beginning but it goes directly from the first to the last.
+Which means it rotates from the left to the right and the other way if you go from the last to the first.

+The position of the panes gets calculated at 2 events, once upon creation and also when the screen size changes.
+The rotation doesn't change the panes but rotates the entire polygon.

+When an item is clicked and the pane is loaded the class `polytate-selected` will be appended, which enables you to style the clicked item.

+While loading a page, an element with the class `polytate-loader` will be appended to the desination pane untill the page is fully loaded.

+If the content a pane is higher than the pane its height the class `polytate-scrollbar` will be appended to that pane.
+The default css of that class is `margin-right: -15px;`.
+This can be useful when you want to center the content inside the pane.

 ## Requirements
   - jQuery (tested version: v1.10.2)